zcash/lcwg/meeting-notes/lcwg-dev-60.md

 Doing final testing.
 Branch: `feature/DAG-Sync`

 Str4d: Zcash FFI framework on iOS is broken on `main` due to miscommunication causing a PR being merged incorrectly.
+However, at this point `feature/DAG-sync` has all of the relevant changes and should be where all future changes prior to the SDK release appear.

 Equivalent PRs for Android are on https://github.com/zcash/zcash-android-wallet-sdk/tree/fast-spendability